vinaya-class/vinaya-class.github.io/src/18-bowls.md

 Receiving and using the improper item when it was requested by oneself (e.g. given as a surprise gift) is a *dukkaṭa* offence.

-The intention of the rule was to stop the fashionable fad, but the materials are not banned for any type of items.
+The intention of the rule was (a) to stop the fashionable fad, and (b) to not be burdensome for lay people who offered their help.

-A number of other items are allowed to be made of bone, ivory or horn.
+The materials themselves are not banned, a number of other items are allowed to be made of bone, ivory or horn.

+A bhikkhu should be aware of the civil law regarding the materials, such as a ban on ivory trade, or the border regulations on horn (and plant) materials in New Zealand.